-If there is any further information you would like, please do not hesitate to contact either of the Churchwardens, David Tucker and Simon Birkbeck.
+If there is any further information you would like, please do not hesitate to contact our Priest-in-Charge Rev David Biggs or one of the Churchwardens David Tucker and Simon Birkbeck.

 home - contact us - find us - mission link - links - safeguarding - access statement - privacy, cookies & copyright